China to support airlines seeking compensation from Boeing

 The group said it would "actively support and coordinate member companies to carry out their compensation work."

+It was unclear if the push to penalize the American aircraft maker over losses resulting from the grounding of the aircraft was in any way linked to trade tensions between Beijing and Washington.

+China was among the first governments to order 737 Max jets grounded in March after crashes in Ethiopia and Indonesia that killed 346 people.

-The Chinese airlines have 96 Max aircraft in their fleets, with more than 30 more due to be delivered this year.
+The Chinese airlines, including major carriers Air China, China Eastern and China Southern, have 96 Max aircraft in their fleets, with more than 30 more due to be delivered this year.

-China was among the first governments to order 737 Max jets grounded in March after crashes in Ethiopia and Indonesia.